 When you're travelling, especially if you're short on time, you really want to make the most of your destination so you go home feeling like you haven't missed anything and that you've really got a feel for the place.
 Sure, it can be a challenge, so we've worked to pare down all there is to do in Barcelona to 20 of the musts.
 If you can't get to them all, you can always come back.

 If your legs are more up to the task than your feet, you can also see the city by bicycle.
-Of the numerous ones around town, we've weeded out 10 routes in the city and surrounding areas for you to discover Barcelona while you pedal, whether you're a lifelong cyclist or still wobbling about without those extra wheels in the back.
+Of the numerous cycling routes around town, there are some in the city and surrounding areas for you to discover Barcelona while you pedal, whether you're a lifelong cyclist or still wobbling about without those extra wheels in the back.

-And if you're a runner and won't let yourself miss a day even during your holidays, we've got an option for you as well.
+And if you're a runner and won't let yourself miss a day even during your holidays, or you prefer to see a city through its shops or cemeteries or historical sites, we've got options for you too.

 Barcelona has its fair share of live music venues, such as Razzmatazz and Apolo, but the city boasts some wonderful concert halls as well.
 The Gran Teatre del Liceu is a survivor in splendor, decorated with gold leaf, plush red carpets and ornate carvings.
 Don't shy away from checking out the programme, as tickets are not always as expensive as you might think, and it's a space that's definitely worth a visit.
-Then there's L'Auditori, a sleek space with a capacity for 2,400 concert-goers, and not just fans of classical - they also host jazz and world music performances, among others.
+Then there's L'Auditori, a sleek space with a capacity for 2,400 concert-goers, and not just fans of classical, as they also host jazz – including some Sundays when they host free jazz concerts with vermouth – and world music performances, among others.
 The Palau de la Música Catalana is celebrated for its modernist architecture and for the sheer number of concerts it hosts.
 Barcelona is also home to several international music festivals, including Primavera Sound, the Festival Internacional de Jazz de Barcelona, Sónar and Cruïlla, among others.

-Pintxos, in essence, are Basque tapas – plates of bite-sized goodies served atop a piece of bread – and they're also a culinary trend in Barcelona.
-Tradition calls for you to pick at the food with toothpicks, and at the end of the night you will be charged for the number of toothpicks that you have used.
-One of the best places to give them a try is Euskal Etxea, where you can get stuck in to ham empanadillas (a type of pie), pintxos made of chicken tempura with saffron mayonnaise, melted provolone with mango and ham, or a mini-brochette of pork.
-But lest you forget, there are many more pintxos places in town as well.
+'Pintxos', in essence, are Basque tapas – plates of bite-sized goodies served atop a piece of bread – and they're also a culinary trend in Barcelona.
+You'll find each pintxo bares a toothpick, and at the end of the night you will be charged for the number of toothpicks on your plate.
+One of the best places to give them a try is Euskal Etxea, where you can get stuck in to ham 'empanadillas' (a type of pie), pintxos made of chicken tempura with saffron mayonnaise, melted provolone with mango and ham, or a mini-brochette of pork.
+But that's not your only options, as there many more pintxos places in town as well.

-But if what you really want are tapas, your options multiply - traditional, elaborate, places where patatas bravas are the stars of the menu, and tapas bars to go to if a good beer to wash them down is a priority.
-Some of the essentials are Quimet i Quimet, La Esquinica or El Jabalí.
+If what you really want are tapas, your options multiply.
+You'll come across traditional, elaborate places where 'patatas bravas' are the stars of the menu, and tapas bars to go to if a good beer to wash them down is a priority.
+Some of the essentials are Quimet i Quimet, La Esquinica or La Cova Fumada.

 And of course, everything tastes better accompanied by a good vermouth.
 The weekends (or when you're on holiday) are ideal because there's more time to do a vermouth crawl, as is the custom, with a bite to eat as you sample the various types.
-But really any time is a good time to try the vermouth of the house in classic bodegas such as Bar Calders, La Pepita and Bar Electricitat.
+But really any time is a good time to try the house vermouth in classic bodegas such as La Vermuteria del Tano, La Pepita and Bar Electricitat.

-Montjuïc mountain is the perfect place for a leafy stroll with great views, but it does take a bit of legwork to get up there, so it's less populated by tourists.
-But don't let that deter you.
+Montjuïc mountain is the perfect place for a leafy stroll with great views.
+It does take a bit of legwork to get up there, so it's less populated by tourists, but don't let that deter you.
 Aside from the natural surroundings and spectacular vistas, you'll find buildings from the 1992 Olympic Games, including the Palau Sant Jordi and the telecommunications tower designed by Santiago Calatrava.
-If you're feeling full of beans and you get to the top of the hill, you can check out the Olympic stadium and the Jardi Botànic.
+If you're feeling full of beans and you get to the top of the hill, you can check out the Olympic stadium and the Botanic Gardens.
 Plaça Espanya, at the foot of Montjuïc, is the most common access point to the mountain, and where you can also visit the Pavelló Mies van der Rohe and the CaixaForum cultural centre.